Learn the easiest ways to braid manes with this step-by-step tutorial.

 The best mane length for your horse’s mane depends on the mane type (thin, average, or thick).

-- Backcomb a small section of hair up toward the scalp using a dull clipper blade.
+- Backcomb a small section of hair up toward the neck using a dull clipper blade.

 - Hold the remaining hair with the fingers of your left hand.